Chat on WhatsApp

 Review, Authorization & Authentication

-Test results are reviewed for completeness and compliance, then authorized and authenticated by designated laboratory authorities.
-If the packaging meets UN testing criteria, a unique UN marking is generated based on the applicant's submitted data and international standards for air and sea export.
+Test results are reviewed for completeness and compliance, then authorized by designated laboratory authorities.
+If packaging meets UN testing criteria, a unique UN marking is generated based on submitted data and international standards.

 11

-Once all tests are completed, test reports are uploaded to the LIMS portal.
-Applicants can download these reports using their login credentials.
-This Test Report is mandatory — the UN IIP Certificate cannot be issued without it.
-Failure in any test leads to rejection for certification.
+Upon completion of all tests, reports are uploaded to the LIMS portal.
+Download them using your login credentials.
+The Test Report is mandatory — the UN IIP Certificate cannot be issued without it.
+Any test failure results in rejection.

 12